TheColvinCo/colvin-deploy-action/README.md

 ## Setup

-Add this Action ction as an additional step to each project.
+Add this Action as an additional step to each project.

 ```sh
     - name: "Deploy"